onepub-dev/dcli/README.md

 Using the fully qualified path allows multiple scripts to exist in the same directory and we can still run a Virtual Project for each script.

-Within the Virtual Project directory DShell creates all the necessary files and directories need to make dart happy
+Within the Virtual Project directory DShell creates all the necessary files and directories need to make Dart happy

 So a typical Virtual Project will contain: